The Common Cinema: Vol. I

 Apartment No. 2 - Matthieu Hallé (2014) 3 min.

 Pragmatopia - Pixie Cram (2018) 30 min.

-SAW Video is thrilled to host After Horizons, the first of two evenings of screenings presented in partnership with Cinema Politica.
-After Horizonswill feature works by two SAW Video members, Pixie Cram’s premiere of her new short film Pragmatopia, and Matthieu Halle film experiment Apartment No. 2.
-Also joining them will be Andre Salas, whose film We Could Have Been Heroes was produced through Cinema Politica’s recent commissioning program The Next 150: Documentary Futurism.
+SAW Video is thrilled to have hosted After Horizons, the first of two evenings of screenings presented in partnership with Cinema Politica.
+After Horizons featured works by two SAW Video members: Pixie Cram’s premiere of her new short film Pragmatopia, and Matthieu Halle's film experiment Apartment No. 2.
+Also joining them was Andre Salas, whose film We Could Have Been Heroes was produced through Cinema Politica’s recent commissioning program The Next 150: Documentary Futurism.
 These formally varied works examine contemporary concerns through a dystopic lens, each navigating the terrain of a world on the other side of collapse.

 We Might Have Been Heroes

 In a world with nothing left to mine, communication has become the main resource for humanity to exist.
 The challenge?
 To stay connected.

 The noise and views from the top floor of a twenty-story apartment building.
 Made with found objects as lenses and a malfunctioning sound recorder.

 Inspired by the recollections of a Hiroshima survivor, the film follows two young women as they journey from the outskirts of the city to a radioactive area deep in the woods.
 Along the way, they encounter a young drifter.
 As they travel together, they are forced to confront their new reality.
 The film was produced through SAW Video's Production Fund.
 Watch the trailer for Pragmatopia here: https://vimeo.com/272046548